Wide-Flange Beam to HSS Column Shear Connections and Applicable Limit States

 - Through plate connections (note that this connection may substantially increase fabrication costs and should be used only when none of the above connections are adequate)

-Table 1 shows the common shear connections details used to connect wide-flange beam to an HSS column.
+The following shows the common shear connections details used to connect wide-flange beam to an HSS column.
 Common limit states include bolt shear, bearing at bolt holes, welds, shear and tension rupture, etc. In some cases, there are additional limit states that must be checked for HSS members as well.
 Table 2 shows the applicable limit states for the various types of connections at HSS members and their references in the AISC Manual, 15th Edition and AISC 360-16.
 In addition to the limit states, there are some criteria and dimensional constraints that must be taken into account for making these connections to HSS columns.

 - AISC, 2016.
 “Specification for Structural Steel Buildings,” ANSI/AISC 360-16, American Institute of Steel Construction, Chicago, IL.